trendmicro/tlsh/README.md

 # TLSH - Trend Micro Locality Sensitive Hash

 TLSH is a fuzzy matching library.
-Given a byte stream with a minimum length of 256 bytes
-	(and a minimum amount of randomness - see note in Python extension below.
-	In addition the -force option allows strings down to length 50.
-	See notes for version 3.5.0 of TLSH)
-TLSH generates a hash value which can be used for similarity comparisons.
+Given a byte stream with a minimum length of 50 bytes TLSH generates a hash value which can be used for similarity comparisons.
 Similar objects will have similar hash values which allows for the detection of similar objects by comparing their hash values.
 Note that the byte stream should have a sufficient amount of complexity.
 For example, a byte stream of identical bytes will not generate a hash value.

+## Minimum byte stream length

+The program in default mode requires an input byte stream with a minimum length of 256 bytes (and a minimum amount of randomness - see note in Python extension below).

+In addition the -force option allows strings down to length 50.
+See notes for version 3.5.0 of TLSH

+## Computed hash

 The computed hash is 35 bytes long (output as 70 hexidecimal charactes).
 The first 3 bytes are used to capture the information about the file as a whole